canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-openstack-with-conjure-up/install-openstack-with-conjure-up.md

 ### Installing LXD

-The recommended installation method of LXD are [snaps](https://snapcraft.io).
+The recommended LXD installation method is to use [snaps](https://snapcraft.io).
 Don't worry - the snap support is included with Ubuntu 16.04 LTS and above, so we don't have to do anything.

 To install LXD, open the terminal emulator and type: